shivanireddy13/05-homework/README.md

-# This is my foundations homework in pandas
+# Pandas HW
+working with pandas in python - some practice work for CJS